redwrasse/convstacks/README.md

 # convstacks
-a library of stacking convolutions in pytorch
+a library for stacking convolutions in pytorch